yellobyte/USB-Atmel-In-Circuit-Programmer/README.md

 Jumper JP1 is only (temporarily) shorted when the Atmega8 in the programmer must be programmed itself.
 It should be open by default.

+The little spring (shown in the lower left corner in the picture above) connects the USB socket shield properly with the aluminium enclosure.
+The enclosure itself (and therefore the USB cable shield) is only connected to GND of the circuitry via R7||C5 !

 The 2 subminiature push buttons (Manufacturer "NKK Switches", Model "BB16AH-FA") and the little box header with 1.27mm pitch (Manufacturer Samtec, Model "SHF-103-01-L-D-TH") are normally available from Mouser/Farnell/etc.

 ## PCB Files ##